 It’s simply about redefining what resistance and overwhelm mean for you as positives that expand your capacity to be more, do more, feel more, have more and achieve more, as an entrepreneur, a business owner, and as a person.

 In his book Emotional Equations, Chip Conley defines anxiety as “uncertainty X powerlessness.”
 Overwhelm can only be “overwhelming” if you choose to give up some of your power in the face of these emotions.

-And the best way to overcome overwhelm is recognize where you’ve given away some of your power, and ask yourself “What’s one thing I can do right now?
+And the best way to overcome overwhelm is to recognize where you’ve given away some of your power, and ask yourself “What’s one thing I can do right now?
 What’s one thing I can do to move forward no matter how I’m feeling or what’s happening in my life?”

-Action (any action) automatically changes your self-identity from the kind of person who gives up, walks away or shut down, to the kind of person who does what they can when they can.
+Action (any action) automatically changes your self-identity from the kind of person who gives up, walks away or shuts down, to the kind of person who does what they can when they can.
 The kind of person who gets back up on their feet and carries the ball forward, no matter what.